smallg0at/BJUTChat/README.md

 # BJUTChat

-A simple chat application tailiored for university uses, mainly Python-based, with Curve25519 encryption support.
+A simple & experimental chat application tailored for university uses, mainly Python-based, with Curve25519 encryption support.

 Project is no longer maintained, and you are free to clone in compliance to the license.